cyanidesayonara/cyanidesayonara.github.io/content/portfolio/en/index.md

   <img src="varastolista.png" class="float-right" alt="Screenshot of varastolista" />

-  An inventory app I created as a student for my friend's department at the Helsinki University Hospital.
+  An inventory app I created as a student for my friend's department at the Hospital District of Helsinki.

   It's a fairly simple CRUD app that enables the user to find, add, edit, or delete spare parts.